elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_channel_setup.md

 ## Configuring Elm with Phoenix Channels

-We've already imported a handful of great packages at the top of our `Platformer.elm` file, and now we'll need to import a handful of new ones to work with Phoenix channels.
-Let's update the top of `Platformer.elm` with the
+We've already imported a handful of packages at the top of our `Platformer.elm` file, and now we'll need to import a handful of new ones to work with Phoenix channels.
+Let's update the top of `Platformer.elm` with the following:
-following:

 ```elm
 module Games.Platformer exposing (main)